Woodlands House

-Woodlands House is a Grade II* listed Georgian villa, next door to Mycenae House, Mycenae Road, in the Westcombe Park area of the Royal Borough of Greenwich.
-From 1972 to 2003 the building served as a library and art museum, known as the Woodlands Art Gallery.
+Woodlands House is a Grade II* listed Georgian villa, nextdoor to Mycenae House, Mycenae Road, in the Westcombe Park area of the Royal Borough of Greenwich, in southeast London.
+Having previously been used as a convent, from 1972 to 2003 the building served as a library and art museum, known as the Woodlands Art Gallery.
 Today it houses a Steiner School.

 History

 The building was built on a site leased in 1774 from Sir Gregory Page by John Julius Angerstein (a Lloyd's underwriter).
 Angerstein made his fortune in the East Indian trade as well as having West Indian business links, including a third share in a slave plantation in Grenada.
 His art collection was bought in 1824 to form the nucleus of the National Gallery, London.
 Angerstein occupied a house in nearby Crooms Hill, Greenwich, while the villa was constructed over the next two years to a design by local architect George Gibson and was completed in the summer of 1776.

 It was described in Daniel Lysons' The Environs of London (1796):

-"Woodlands, the seat of John Julius Angerstein, Esq. (between East-Combe and West-Combe), occupies a situation uncommonly beautiful.
+"Woodlands, the seat of John Julius Angerstein, Esq. (between East Combe and West Combe), occupies a situation uncommonly beautiful.
 The surrounding scenery is very picturesque; and the distant view of the river, and the Essex shore, is broken with good effect by the plantations near the house.
 The grounds were laid out, and the house built about the year 1772, by the present proprietor, who has a small but valuable collection of pictures; among which Sir Joshua Reynolds's celebrated portrait of Garrick between Tragedy and Comedy, the Venus, a well known picture, by the same artist; a fine portrait of Rubens, by Vandyke; and a very beautiful landscape, with cattle, by Cuyp, claim particular notice.
 The greenhouse is to be remarked for its collection of heaths."

 Angerstein extended Woodlands in the late 18th century, adding a west wing, conservatory, out-buildings and a stable and riding school (most of these were demolished after the sale of the Westcombe estates in 1876).
 After Angerstein's death in 1823, the property became the family home of his son John Angerstein (who was elected Liberal MP for Greenwich in 1835 and devoted much of his time to development of the Angerstein estates).